rush-rs/rush/specification.md

 # The rush Programming Language

-A simple programming language for researching different ways of program execution and compilation.
+A simple programming language displaying different ways of program execution and compilation.

 For an overview about rush's syntax, please consult the [grammar](./grammar.ebnf).

 ## Semantics

-Each rush program consists of an arbitrary amount of functions and globals.
+Each rush program consists of an arbitrary amount of functions and global variables.
 In order to create a valid program, the [`main`](#the-main-function) function needs to be declared.

 ### Functions